310mc/https-310mc.github.io-tl/source/_posts/songs/ryuseitai_album_trip/green_to_the_sky.md

     <td><br></td>
   </tr>
   <tr>
-    <td class="name"></td>
     <td>
-      All kinds of people are everywhere, whether left or right
+      All kinds of people are everywhere, whether right or left
       <br>
       It’s normal that we’d all be different, right?
       <br>
       An identical day has never once existed, even up to this very day
       <br>
-      “Everything is changing.”
+      <em>“Everything is changing.”</em>
     </td>
   </tr>
   <tr>